JAForbes/ld46/thoughts.md

 So I'm going to fiddle with hammerjs a bit, and see if I can get an animated sprite move with my touch input.

 I've got a vague idea what I want the game to be, but if I can get things feeling nice that's a huge start.

+##### 2020-04-28    2:27 PM

+I've got hammer working ok.
+Took me a while to figure out the API.
+The docs are super confusing but the examples make it pretty clear.

+Right now I'm looking into menu/ui states.
+I feel pretty confident just building some kind of game thing, but getting the UI transitions feeling nice is new for me in a game.
+I'm testing on a phone, making sure I can get audio playing and such.
+I'm considering forcing people to pin to desktop so the toolbar can be hidden constantly.
+I know that's seen as bad practice but that's going to get super annoying when playing.